fabiencro/knmt/README.md

 This implementation uses the Chainer Deep Learning Library (http://chainer.org/).

+NB: The Code here has been used for practical purposes for some months and work well.
+The codebase and doc still need to be cleaned and improved a lot at this point (Mid-Sept.
+2016).
+This should be done in the coming month.

 #Requirements:
 * Python 2.7.x
 * A recent version of Chainer (> 1.9).
 Install with: